A crucial step for the regulatory requirement coming into force on 1 January 2021

 What is the INS?

-The implementation of the National Health Identifier (INS) retrieved via the INSi teleservice is a regulatory requirement (decree of October 10, 2019 and order of December 28, 2019), which stipulates that all health data (collected as part of treatment) must be referenced with the INS and identity traits qualified as of January 1, 2021.
+The implementation of the National Health Identifier (INS) retrieved via the INSi teleservice is a regulatory requirement (decree of October 10, 2019 and order of December 28, 2019), which stipulates that all health data (collected as part of treatment) must be referenced with the INS and identity attributes qualified as of January 1, 2021.

 - Every user has a personal INS.